smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

     based on Control string qualification.
-But the risk of this technique is that if there is ever a case where none of the steps qualifies to handled a given screen format, then the [script     execution could become un-synchronized with the flow of screen display formats]{.ul}, resulting in unpredictable responses to screens and possibly damaging the integrity of the application database.
+But the risk of this technique is that if there is ever a case where none of the steps qualifies to handled a given screen format, then the [script     execution could become un-synchronized with the flow of screen display formats], resulting in unpredictable responses to screens and possibly damaging the integrity of the application database.